abussalb/meta-analysis-statistical-tools/README.md

 # meta-analysis-statistical-tools

-This repository describes and offers a module for running traditional meta-analysis of randomized controlled trials (RCT) and a systematic analysis of biases (SAOB), an approach meant to identify the individual contribution of methodological and technical biases to the intervention efficacy.
+This repository describes and offers a module for running traditional meta-analysis of randomized controlled trials (RCT) and a systematic analysis of biases (SAOB), an approach meant to identify the individual contribution of methodological and technical biases to the intervention efficacy (see *Bussalb et al., 2019*).

 # Description